2008 Mumbai attacks: Chhatrapati Shivaji Maharaj Terminus

-The Chhatrapati Shivaji Maharaj Terminus (CSMT) was attacked by two gunmen, Ismail Khan and Ajmal Kasab.
-Kasab was later caught alive by the police and identified by eyewitnesses.
-The attacks began around 21:30, when the two men entered the passenger hall and opened fire with AK-47 assault rifles.
+The Chhatrapati Shivaji Maharaj Terminus (CSMT) was attacked by two gunmen including Ajmal Kasab.
+The attack began around 21:30, when the two entered the passenger hall and opened fire with AK-47 assault rifles and grenades.
+Onsite security personnel were heavily outgunned.
+Three were killed confronting the terrorists.
+Announcements by a railway announcer, Vishnu Dattaram Zende, alerted passengers to leave the station, which saved many lives.
 The attackers killed 58 people and injured 104 others, their assault ending at about 22:45.
-Security forces and emergency services arrived shortly afterwards.
-Announcements by a railway announcer, Vishnu Dattaram Zende, alerted passengers to leave the station, which saved many lives.
-The two gunmen fled the scene and fired at pedestrians and police officers in the streets, killing eight police officers.
-The attackers passed a police station.
-Knowing that they were outgunned against the heavily armed terrorists, the police officers at the station, instead of confronting the terrorists, decided to switch off the lights and secure the gates.
+(Note: Accounts of the duration of the attack vary from about one hour to ninety minutes.)
+While moving away from the railway station, the attackers passed a police station.
+Knowing that they were outgunned, the officers at the station switched off the lights and secured the gates rather than confronting the terrorists.

+The attackers then headed toward Cama Hospital.
+Alerted by the sound of gunfire, the hospital staff locked the patient wards, switched off the lights and silenced mobile phones.
+Two hospital watchmen were killed.
+The terrorists moved through the hospital for around 50 minutes.
+A police team reached the hospital and a shootout took place on the sixth floor.
+Two police officers were killed and five injured, including Sadanand Date, after which the terrorists left the hospital complex.

-The attackers then headed towards Cama Hospital with intent to kill patients, but the hospital staff locked all of the patient wards.
-A team of the Mumbai Anti-Terrorist Squad, led by Police Chief Hemant Karkare, searched the Chhatrapati Shivaji Terminus and then left in pursuit of Kasab and Khan.
-Kasab and Khan opened fire on the vehicle in a lane next to the hospital and received return fire in response.
-Karkare, Vijay Salaskar, Ashok Kamte, and three of their officers were killed.
-The only survivor, Constable Arun Jadhav, was severely wounded.
-Kasab and Khan seized the police vehicle but later abandoned it and seized a passenger car instead.
+A team of the Mumbai Anti-Terrorist Squad, led by Police Chief Hemant Karkare, searched CSMT and then left in pursuit of the two terrorists after receiving a wireless message that Date and his team have been injured in a firefight.
+The terrorists opened fire on the police vehicle in a lane next to the hospital and received return fire.
+Karkare, Vijay Salaskar, Ashok Kamte, and three of their constables were killed.
+The only survivor, Constable Arun Jadhav, was severely wounded and pretended to be dead.
+The terrorists seized the police vehicle but later abandoned it and seized a passenger car instead.
 They then ran into a police roadblock, which had been set up after Jadhav radioed for help.
-A gun battle then ensued in which Khan was killed and Kasab was wounded.
-After a physical struggle, Kasab was arrested.
-A police officer, Tukaram Omble, was also killed when he tried to disarm Kasab by wrestling his weapon away from him.
+A gun battle ensued in which the terrorist with Kasab was killed.
+A police officer, Tukaram Omble, was killed when he tried to disarm Kasab by wrestling his weapon away from him.
+After a physical struggle with other police personnel, Kasab was arrested.
+It was now around 01:00 on the 27th.
+Kasab was immediately taken to a government hospital where he was also interrogated.
+Actionable intelligence was being passed on.
+At around 05:30 he was brought to Rakesh Maria at the police control room for further questioning.
+Among other things, Kasab stated that there were just ten of them, and that they were supposed to die fighting.
+During this time, attacks went on at other locations including the two five star hotels, Taj and Oberoi Trident.